I Found a $59 Dupe For a High-End Waterproof Sports Camera

 I admit it: I'm a snob when it comes to photo equipment.
 I want it all!
 I need it all!
 Despite being a photo novice in every sense of the word, I'm the proud owner of everything from a vintage Polaroid 600 camera to a high-tech DSLR, and I'm always looking to add to my collection.
-So when I came across the Polaroid iD922 Streaming Action Camera ($59) while perusing Walmart's website, I was intrigued, to say the very least.
+So when I came across the Polaroid iD922 Streaming Action Camera ($40, originally $60), I was intrigued, to say the very least.
 An action camera for under $100 sounded too good to be true (without naming brand names, they normally go for hundreds of dollars), but the fact that it was the brainchild of such a major player in the photo space had me interested.
 The rest was history: I added it to my shopping cart and impatiently awaited its arrival.

 What I Like About This Camera